Siemens Polarion ALM

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to perform host header injection attacks.
+Successful exploitation of this vulnerability may allow an attacker to potentially disclose confidential data.

 3. TECHNICAL DETAILS